blake-lucas/BakeOS/README.md

  - Latest Nvidia driver installed on Nvidia image
  - RustDesk installed and configured to use my relay server (rustdesk.blakelucas.com)
  - NextCloud client and Nautilus extension installed - Monochrome icons used by default
+ - NextShot installed and bound to print (GNOME screenshot bound to shift+print)
  - Ubuntu's Yaru theme/fonts installed and configured
  - Automatic Flatpak and system updates daily